 According to its constitution, the club's purpose was "to record the deeds of pioneers, to collect all facts, incidents, relics, and personal reminiscences respecting the early history and settlement of the county and other parts of the Western Reserve regarded of permanent value."
-Annual meetings originally took place on Cleveland's birthdate of 22 July, but after 1902 they were held every 10 Sept., commemorating Commodore Perry's victory on Lake Erie.
-Records of the proceedings of these meetings have been published annually by the ESA in the Annals from 1880-1933, 7 times from 1934-61, and every 5 years since 1961.
-It also published numerous maps and brochures and in 1963 cooperated with the WESTERN RESERVE HISTORICAL SOCIETY in the publication of A Pictorial History of the Western Reserve by Margaret Manor.
+Annual meetings originally took place on Cleveland's birthdate of 22 July, but after 1902 they were held every 10 September, commemorating Commodore Perry's victory on Lake Erie.
+Records of the proceedings of these meetings have been published annually by the ESA in its Annals from 1880-responsible 1933, seven times from 1934-61, and generally every five years since 1961.
+It also published numerous maps and brochures and a quarterly membership newsletter, The Pioneer.
+In 1963 cooperated with the WESTERN RESERVE HISTORICAL SOCIETY in the publication of A Pictorial History of the Western Reserve by Margaret Manor Butler.

 Among the public monuments promoted and funded by the association are the statue of MOSES CLEAVELAND in PUBLIC SQUARE, the Harvey Rice monument, the bronze replica of the COMMODORE PERRY MONUMENT in Fort Huntington Park, and the statue of George Washington in the Federal Building Plaza on East 6th St. The ESA has been for the restoration and preservation of the ERIE STREET CEMETERY, the establishment of FORT HUNTINGTON PARK, and the erection of boundary markers designating the four corners of the Western Reserve.